mmcatdb/mmcat/server/README.md

 ```bash
 psql postgresql://mmcat_user:mmcat_password@localhost/mmcat_server_data?sslmode=require -f src/main/resources/setupPostgresql.sql
 ```

+### MongoDB
-- You also need to create a user for the second one.
+- You need to create a user for this one.
 Open the MongoDB console and write:
 ```js
 use admin;
 db.createUser({